Chancell0r/rabbitmq-maven-plugin/README.md

     </configuration>
 </plugin>
 ```
+##Configuration Values:

+installDirectory : default is ~/.rabbitmq_maven_plugin (.rabbitmq_maven_plugin will append to the installDirectory if specified) <br>
+cleanUpRabbit : will remove directory specified by installDirectory + .rabbitmq_maven_plugin<br>
+port : specify the port that rabbitmq will be ran on.<br>
+version : rabbitMq version. <br>
+alwaysRestart : if rmq is already running this specifies whether or not to restart during mvn rabbitmq:start

 ##More Information

-The plugin first checks if RabbitMQ is installed by this plugin before.
-If not, installs RabbitMQ to the home folder.
+The plugin first checks if RabbitMQ is installed at the specified directory before, if not then it will install it
 (also installs Erlang runtime if OS is Windows).
 Just after installation it enables the management plugin and applies
 the settings specified in the plugin configuration.